hashicorp/terraform-provider-azurerm/website/docs/d/mobile_network_packet_core_control_plane.html.markdown

 * `identity` - An `identity` block as defined below.

-* `location` - The Azure Region where the Mobile Network Packet Core Control Plane should exist.
+* `location` - The Azure Region where the Mobile Network Packet Core Control Plane exists.

-* `site_ids` - A list of IDs of Mobile Network Sites in which this packet core control plane should be deployed.
+* `site_ids` - The list of Mobile Network Site IDs in which this packet core control plane deployed.

 * `sku` - The SKU defining the throughput and SIM allowances for this packet core control plane deployment.

-* `local_diagnostics_access` - One or more `local_diagnostics_access` block as defined below.
-The kubernetes ingress configuration to control access to packet core diagnostics over local APIs.
+* `local_diagnostics_access` - One or more `local_diagnostics_access` blocks as defined below.
+The kubernetes ingress configuration that controls access to the packet core diagnostics through local APIs.

 * `control_plane_access_interface` - A `control_plane_access_interface` block as defined below.
 The control plane interface on the access network.
-For 5G networks, this is the N2 interface.
-For 4G networks, this is the S1-MME interface.

-* `user_equipment_mtu_in_bytes` - the MTU (in bytes) signaled to the UE.
+* `user_equipment_mtu_in_bytes` - The MTU in bytes that can be sent to the user equipment.

 * `core_network_technology` - The core network technology generation.